jpang7/A2/README.md

 # CURent-- list and view properties near Cornell (Backend)

-Used Cornell's PoBE A2 Flask boilerplate.
+Used Cornell PoBE's A2 Flask boilerplate.
 Deployed through Docker + Google Cloud.
 Will not stay up for long-- limited Cloud credits.
 Databasing with PostgreSQL + SQLAlchemy
 Functionalities: get all listings, post a uniquely named listing, delete a specific listing, delete all